Lennart Skoglund: Early life

-Lennart Skoglund was born on Christmas Eve 1929 at Allmänna BB in the affluent Östermalm district of Stockholm, but grew up in a working-class home in the Södermalm district.
+Lennart Skoglund was born on December 24, 1929 at Allmänna BB in the affluent Östermalm district of Stockholm, but grew up in a working-class home in the Södermalm district.
 He lived together with his parents, Josef and Linnéa, and two brothers, Georg and Karl-Evert, in a small apartment.
 Lennart Skoglund graduated elementary school from Katarina södra, not far from his childhood home.

-At a young age, he showed talent in sports and exercised bandy, ice hockey and handball.
+At a young he showed talent in sports and exercised bandy, ice hockey and handball.
 He also played handball in the Swedish top tier for IK Göta.
 His footballing career would however start in 1943 at the local club BK Stjärnan.
 Since the club got dissolved soon after his arrival, Skoglund enjoyed a short stint at another local club called Sport-Ham, before joining Hammarby IF in 1944.

 At age 14, he regularly featured in the eldest youth team, where a Hammarby official described him as a "trickster with the fastest feet we've ever seen on Södermalm".